-The Roman Theatre of Amman is a 6,000-seat, 2nd-century CE Roman era theatre, a famous landmark in the Jordanian capital, it dates back to the Roman period when the city was known as Philadelphia.
+The Roman Theatre of Amman is a 6,000-seat, 2nd-century CE Roman era theatre, a famous landmark in the capital of Jordan, it dates back to the Roman period when the city was known as Philadelphia.

 circa